ds-wizard/guide/docs/more/development/api.rst

 Example
 =======

 After obtaining your authentication token and reviewing the API documentation, you can start making API calls to execute actions and transfer data, easily integrating them into your projects.
-Here's a simple example using the Requests library in Python:
+Here's a simple example using the `Requests library in Python <https://requests.readthedocs.io/en/latest/>`__:

 .. code-block::